JakeD520/Lucian/03_Episodes/S01E01/Scene 3.md

 She shrugs, holding her hands out in expectation.

-**ZADIE**
+**ZADIE** (as if surprised)
 Oh…I'm an olm.

 **AELLA** (sneering)
 What the fuck even is that, Z?

 **ZADIE**
-A sad blind bastard of a salamander that lives in caves and hasn't seen sunlight in like a million years.
+Proteus anguinus A sad blind bastard of a salamander that lives in caves and hasn't seen sunlight in like a million years.
 Only found in—

 **AELLA**(cutting him off.
 Wagging her fork at him) Uh, uh..That doesn’t count.